 The Global Orchestra’s vision is an ambitious one: to use music as an agent for social and environmental change.
 Through the universal power of music, we hope to inspire, galvanise and connect people from around the world in a unique, positive way.
 By working together in harmony across physical, social and economic boundaries, we aim to forge a new path of creative innovation to find better ways for humanity to live, ensuring the sustainable future of our planet.
 This planet.
 PLANET EARTH.

-The Global Orchestra is, naturally, a champion of creativity working together with technology in education… ensuring the ‘A’ (for the Arts) remains in ‘STEAM’ (Science, Technology, Engineering, the Arts and Mathematics).
+The Global Orchestra is, naturally, a champion of creativity working together with technology in education… with the inclusion of ‘A’ (for the Arts) so STEM in education becomes ‘STEAM’ (Science, Technology, Engineering, the Arts and Mathematics).

 In March 2014, during Earth Hour, the first Concert for the Planet was staged.
 An ensemble orchestra played Vivaldi’s Four Seasons - at the Balmain Town Hall - to a rapt, enthusiastic audience.